zgstumpf/ratemyresume/docs/Database.md

     ```
 1. Object Explorer -> Servers -> right-click db name -> **Refresh...**

-### Add your IP address to the database VPC security group inbound rules
+### Edit VPC security group inbound rules

-You may need to do this again if you get a `Connection refused` error.
-Even if you already added your IP before, your IP address may change.

 AWS -> RDS -> Databases -> ratemyresume-postgresql -> Connectivity & security tab -> click link under VPC security groups

 There should be one security group listed.
 Click the link under Security group ID.
 Then click **Edit inbound rules** -> **Add rule**.

-In the new rule, set the **Type** to `PostgreSQL` and the **Source** to `My IP`.
-Set **Description - optional** to something including your name, such as `Allow NAME computer to access database`.

 Click **Save rules** when done.

+A `Connection refused` error usually means your IP address is not allowed by the database's VPC security group.
+Currently, the security group allows all IPs instead of a defined list because:
+- IPs may be dynamic and change between development sessions
+- a password is still required to connect to the database